Lisa Marie Presley leaves behind a music fortune and a family dispute - Local News 8

 Benny Roshan, Chair of the Trust and Probate Litigation Group at Greenberg Glusker with estate law expertise, told CNN an attorney-in-fact might be designated in situations where an individual is either “unable, unwilling, [or] unavailable” to act.

-“This kind of raises the question of which of those three scenarios necessitates Priscilla filing a lawsuit through her attorney-in-fact,” Roshan said.
+“This kind of raises the question of which of those three scenarios necessitates Priscilla filing a lawsuit [with an] attorney-in-fact,” Roshan said.

 Kruse and her husband started Kruse GWS Auctions Inc. in 2009, according to the company’s website.
 They have collaborated with Priscilla Presley on Elvis memorabilia auctions in the past, though it’s unclear what the terms of their financial partnership may be.